 With Wiseman’s Bridge now attending the Welsh Sea Rowing Association League races again around Wales and challenge races, the first piece of silverware for over a decade came in July 2010, when a mixed crew came first in the inaugural “Milford Marathon” 23mile race.

-WBRC now has an additional 2 hulls in the Wiseman’s fleet, with Celtic Longboat “Dirty Gertie” No.30 and “Dirty Dick” Pembrokeshire heritage longboat being resurrected by club members from the hedgerow where he had gone to rot.
-It is quite a sight seeing all 4 boats heading across Saundersfoot Bay towards Monkstone Point on a summers evening.
+With the Celtic Longboat fleet now at “Ready Oar Knot No5”, “Dirty Gertie No.30”, “Oarsome No32”, “Nauti Buoy No48” and “Dirty Dick” Pembrokeshire heritage longboat which was resurrected by club members from the hedgerow where he had gone to rot.
+It is quite a sight seeing all 5 boats heading across Saundersfoot Bay towards Monkstone Point on a summers evening.

-The past season, has seen for the first time WBRC bringing junior crews to the water with great success and they bring freshness to the club, which is important for the clubs future and ongoing development.
+WBRC are bringing junior crews to the water with great success and they contribute a freshness to the club, which is important for the clubs future and ongoing development.
 There are not many team sports where both genders of all abilities and ages from 12 to 112 can interact together as a team.

 Indoor rowing has also become an important part of the clubs winter programme, bringing members together for a social get together and chat through the long winter months, whilst also improving fitness and rowing technique at the same time.

-In 2016 Wiseman’s Bridge Rowing Club will be the first sea rowing club in South Wales to offer sea rowing to young adults with disabilities through the Disability Sport Wales programme “InSport” .
-As part of this British Rowing used Wiseman’s Bridge Rowing Club to host their level 2 coaching course in November 2015 with rowers from all across Wales attending to complete their coaching accreditation.
+As part of this British Rowing used Wiseman’s Bridge Rowing Club to host their level 2 coaching course with rowers from all across Wales attending to complete their coaching accreditation.